keghub/gitflow-on-github/README.md

 9. In GitHub, in your fork page remove, the remote branch `hotfix/an-urgent-fix` for the hotfix

 ## Features
 According to Git flow guidelines, feature branches should be started from `develop` and merged into it when done.
-When finished, they should be merged into a release branch or, if you are skipping release branches, directly into `develop`.
+When finished, they should be merged into the `develop` branch.

 Follow these steps when working on a new feature